tsedio/tsed/docs/docs/middlewares/override/authentication.md

 # Authentication

 The annotation [`@Authenticated()`](api/common/mvc/authenticated.md) use the [`AuthenticatedMiddleware`](api/common/mvc/authenticatedmiddleware.md)
 to check the authentication strategy.
-By default, this middleware will call the `$onAuth` hook (deprecated) to check if the user is connected or not.

 To customise this behavior, the right way is to override the default `AuthenticatedMiddleware` then implement directly your authentication strategy (with [passport.js for example](tutorials/passport.md)).